-Where staff believe that confidentiality needs to be broken, a decision will be taken by the information and support manager in line with helpline policy.
+Where staff believe that confidentiality needs to be broken, a decision will be taken by the Education and Support Services Manager and Senior Management team in line with helpline policy.

 Responsibilities of the helpline staff

-The information and support manager will ensure that all staff are sufficiently trained to fully understand the scope of this policy and how to implement it in practice.
+The Education and Support Services Manager will ensure that all staff are sufficiently trained to fully understand the scope of this policy and how to implement it in practice.